turing-roche/reproducible-project-template/README.md

 **Maintainers**

 This repository has been set up and maintained by Malvika Sharan to support the work of Open Research Community Management and Research Application Management teams under the Tools, Practices and Systems Research Programme at The Alan Turing Institute.
+Vicky Hellon, Research Community Manager for the Turing-Roche partnership is maintaining this template in the Turing-Roche GitHub Organisation.

 As an open source repository, anyone beyond these teams is very welcome to reuse this template for setting up their projects.